-The Country Music Awards of Australia recognise, celebrate and honour outstanding achievement in Australian Country Music.
+The Country Music Awards of Australia (the Toyota Golden Guitar Awards) recognise, celebrate and honour excellence and outstanding achievement in Australian country music.

 THE HISTORY OF THE AWARDS

 The Awards were first held in 1973 in Tamworth, one of New South Wales' major regional centres, around the same time the city began promoting itself as Australia's Home of Country Music.
 Since they began the Awards have played the key role in developing and promoting Australian country music.
 Under the CMAA, they continue to grow and develop as the primary focus for country music in Australia.